Candlebox

 Candlebox is an American rock band from Seattle, Washington.
 Since its formation in 1990, the group has released eight studio albums, several charting singles, a compilation, and a CD+DVD.

 Candlebox found immediate success with the release of its self-titled debut album in July 1993.
 Candlebox featured four singles: "Change", "You", "Far Behind" and "Cover Me".
 "Far Behind" reached the top 20, and the album was certified quadruple platinum by the RIAA.
 The band's next album, Lucy (1995), was certified gold, and was followed three years later by Happy Pills (1998).
 After troubles with its record company, Candlebox broke up in 2000.
-The band reunited in 2006 and they have since released five more studio albums: Into the Sun (2008), Love Stories & Other Musings (2012) Disappearing in Airports (2016), Wolves (2021), and their final album The Long Goodbye released on August 25, 2023.
+The band reunited in 2006 and they have since released five more studio albums: Into the Sun (2008), Love Stories & Other Musings (2012) Disappearing in Airports (2016), Wolves (2021), and their most recent album The Long Goodbye released on August 25, 2023.

+Lauryn Schaffner at 106.3 The Buzz considers Candlebox one of the "Big Four" of post-grunge.

 History

 Early career (1990–1992)

 Formed in November 1990, Candlebox originally consisted of lead singer Kevin Martin, guitarist Peter Klett, bassist Bardi Martin, and drummer Scott Mercado.
+The band's name was derived from a lyric in the 1982 Midnight Oil song "Tin Legs and Tin Mines" ("...boxed in like candles").